-In the fourth quarter of 2020, EyeGate acquired Panoptes Pharma Ges.m.b.H. ("Panoptes"), transforming EyeGate's pipeline with the addition of PP-001.
-PP-001, is a next-generation, non-steroidal, immuno-modulatory and small-molecule inhibitor of Dihydroorotate Dehydrogenase ("DHODH") with what EyeGate believes to be best-in-class picomolar potency and a validated immune modulating mechanism designed to overcome the off-target side effects and safety issues associated with DHODH inhibitors.
-PP-001 has been developed in two clinical-stage ophthalmic formulations: an intravitreal injection for inflammatory diseases of the eye including posterior uveitis, and a novel nano carrier technology eye drop for ocular surface diseases such as conjunctivitis, dry eye disease and others.
-Other administration routes are also in development and IND enabling studies are underway for conditions outside the ocular space.
+In the fourth quarter of 2020, Kiora acquired Panoptes Pharma Ges.m.b.H. ("Panoptes") adding to its pipeline KIO-101(formerly known as PP-001), a next-generation, non-steroidal, immuno-modulatory and small-molecule inhibitor of Dihydroorotate Dehydrogenase ("DHODH"), with what Kiora believes to be a best-in-class picomolar potency and a validated immune modulating mechanism designed to overcome the off-target side effects and safety issues associated with DHODH inhibitors.
+KIO-101 has been developed in two clinical-stage ophthalmic formulations: an intravitreal injection for inflammatory diseases of the eye including posterior uveitis, and a novel nano carrier technology eye drop for ocular surface diseases such as dry eye disease.
+Other administration routes are also in development.

-In addition, EyeGate is developing Ocular Bandage Gel ("OBG"), a modified form of the natural polymer hyaluronic acid, designed to protect the ocular surface to permit re-epithelialization of the cornea and improve ocular surface integrity.
-OBG, with unique properties that help hydrate and protect the ocular surface, is in clinical evaluation for patients undergoing photorefractive keratectomy ("PRK") surgery for corneal wound repair after refractive surgery and patients with punctate epitheliopathies ("PE") as a result of dry eye.
-A type-B meeting was held with the U.S. Food and Drug Administration's ("FDA") Center for Drug Evaluation and Research ("CDER") division during the first quarter of 2021 to discuss eligibility of continuing OBG clinical studies as a drug.
-As a result, development of OBG has shifted from a medical device to a drug, which allows for reimbursement under Medicare Part D.
+In addition, Kiora is developing KIO-201(formerly known as Ocular Bandage Gel or "OBG"), a modified form of the natural polymer hyaluronic acid, designed to protect the ocular surface to permit re-epithelialization of the cornea and improve ocular surface integrity.
+KIO-201, with unique properties that help hydrate and protect the ocular surface, is in clinical evaluation for patients undergoing photorefractive keratectomy ("PRK") surgery for corneal wound repair after refractive surgery and patients with punctate epitheliopathies ("PE") as a result of dry eye.
+A type-B meeting was held with the U.S. Food and Drug Administration's ("FDA") Center for Drug Evaluation and Research ("CDER") division during the first quarter of 2021 to discuss eligibility of continuing KIO-201 clinical studies as a drug.
+As a result, development of KIO-201 has shifted from a medical device to a drug, which allows for reimbursement under Medicare Part D.